NervanaSystems/he-transformer/examples/MNIST-MLP/README.md

 Since it is impossible to perform ReLU using homomorphic encryption, this model will only run when `NGRAPH_ENABLE_CLIENT=1`.
 The client will send encrypted data to the server.
 To perform the ReLU/Maxpool layer, the encrypted data is sent to the client, which decrypts, performs the ReLU/Maxpool, re-encrypts and sends the post-ReLU/Maxpool ciphertexts back to the server.

+***Note***: the client is an experimental feature and currently uses a large amount of memory.
+For a better experience, see the `Debugging` section below.

 This example depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/NervanaSystems/ngraph-tf).
 Make sure the python environment with ngraph-tf bridge is active, i.e. run `source $HE_TRANSFORMER/build/external/venv-tf-py3/bin/activate`.
 Also ensure the `he_seal_client` wheel has been installed (see `python` folder for instructions).

 # Train the network